 Further Public Health in low and middle income countries

-The sessions will take the form of lectures, workshops, and informal discussion, as well as independent learning through the study of reference literature.
+The sessions will take the form of lectures, workshops, and informal discussion, as well as independent learning through the study of reference literature and group work.
 Students will learn from internal and external expert lecturers who have research and field experience, as well as the other international students in the course, whose wealth of experience will be explored during the course

 By the end of the module, you will be able to:

 1. Demonstrate a critical understanding of the issues and influences upon health outcomes in Low and Middle-income countries

 2. Demonstrate a critical understanding of the issues and influences upon lifestyle factors and health promotion in Low and Middle-income countries

 3. Critically review the prevalence of major communicable and diseases and maternal child morbidity/mortality in low and middle-income countries and the factors involved in reducing these

 4. Critically review major aspects of health systems delivery and policy making, and the role and relationship of major players, such as the Ministries of Health, private and traditional health workers, international advisory agencies (such as the UN agencies) and non-governmental organisations

 5. Demonstrate a critical understanding of the issues and influences relating to health care and medication in low and middle-income countries and interventions to improve access

 6. Demonstrate a critical understanding of the major vulnerable groups and the provision of their healthcare in low and middle-income countries